-Côte d’Ivoire’s accounting, legal, and regulatory procedures are consistent with international norms, though businesses often complain about the system’s lack of clarity and the government’s poor communication.
-Côte d’Ivoire is a member of the Organization for the Harmonization of African Business Law (OHADA), which is common to 16 countries and adheres to the West African Economic and Monetary Union’s accounting system.
-Introduced in 1998, the SYSCOA system allows enterprises to use a common accounting system.
+Cote d’Ivoire’s accounting, legal, and regulatory procedures are consistent with international norms, though businesses often complain about the system’s lack of clarity and the government’s poor communication.
+Cote d’Ivoire is a member of the Organization for the Harmonization of African Business Law (OHADA), which is common to 16 countries and adheres to the West African Economic and Monetary Union’s accounting system.
+In accounting, companies use the SYSCOA system.
 SYSCOA complies with international norms in force and is a source of economic and financial data.

-Consumers and trade associations, private companies, and individuals have the right to file complaints to ensure that the government follows administrative processes.
+The regulatory body ANRMP ensures transparency and compliance with administrative processes.
+Consumers, trade associations, private companies, and individuals have the right to file complaints with ANRMP to ensure that the government follows administrative processes.

 International Regulatory Considerations

-On August 6, 2009, the government adopted a community framework for public procurement by incorporating West African Economic and Monetary Union (WAEMU) directives 4 and 5 into bidding processes and auditing, as well as into the regulation of public procurement within the union.
-This new public procurement code aimed to harmonize public procurement policy and comply with WAEMU integration objectives.
-Changes include the separation of auditing and regulating functions, the transformation from a national to a regional system of procurement for intellectual services, and an increase from 25 to 30 percent of advance payment for the startup of procurement of goods and services.
-The National Regulatory Authority for Public Procurement regulates public procurement with a view to improve governance and transparency.
+The Ivoirian government accounts for regional bodies in public procurement by incorporating directives 4 and 5 from the WAEMU into bidding processes and auditing, as well as into the regulation of public procurement within the Union.
+The public procurement code harmonizes public procurement policy and is in compliance with WAEMU directives.
+Changes include the separation of auditing and regulating functions, the transformation from a national to a regional system of procurement for intellectual services, and an increase from 25 to 30 percent of advance payment for the initial procurement of goods and services.
+The ANRMP regulates public procurement with a view to improve governance and transparency.
 It may sanction entities which do not comply with public procurement regulations.

 Legal System and Judicial Independence

-Côte d’Ivoire’s legal system is based on a French civil law model.
+Cote d’Ivoire’s legal system is based on the French civil law model.
 The law guarantees the right to own and transfer private property.
+While this right is respected in most instances, the law regarding rural land tenure make it prohibitively difficult to do so.
 The court system enforces contracts.

-Côte d’Ivoire’s judicial system is ostensibly independent, but magistrates are sometimes subject to political or financial influence.
-Judges sometimes fail to base their decisions on the legal or contractual merits of the case and sometimes are seen to rule against foreign investors in favor of entrenched interests.
-The most common complaint from investors is the slow process.
+Cote d’Ivoire’s judicial system is ostensibly independent, but magistrates are sometimes subject to political or financial influence.
+Judges sometimes fail to base their decisions on the legal or contractual merits of the case and are seen to rule against foreign investors in favor of entrenched interests.
+The greatest complaint from investors is the slow process.
 Cases are often postponed and appealed without a reasonable explanation, moving from court to court for years or even decades.
-The government, with international assistance, is making an effort to reform the judiciary system to make it more efficient and transparent.
+With international assistance, the government is making an effort to reform the judiciary system to make it more efficient and transparent.